 • Conduct pre-burn surveys and evaluate other applicable information to understand the distribution and relative abundance of Dakota skippers within and among burn units.
 Poor weather or other conditions (e.g., persistent high winds) may reduce the likelihood of adequate survey conditions during the flight period in any given year.
 Therefore, it may be prudent to plan surveys for at least two consecutive years before a planned burn.

-• Conduct spring burns as early as is feasible – this may limit larval mortality because larvae may still be in shelters at or below the ground surface.
+• If feasible to achieve management objectives, conduct spring burns as early as is feasible – this may limit larval mortality because larvae may still be in shelters at or below the ground surface.
 Late spring burns may also delay flowering of early and midsummer blooming forbs, which may limit nectar sources for Dakota skippers during their flight period (Dana 1991:56).
 Fall burns may result in higher soil temperatures than early spring burns and greater mortality of larvae, even after they have retreated for the season to shelters at or below the ground surface.
 In addition, the removal of plant material by fall burns may expose larvae to greater temperature extremes during winter.

 • If fires may need to be conducted in late spring to address a particular management need (e.g., control of smooth brome, Bromus inermis), other precautionary measures will be especially important.
-These include the division of occupied Dakota skipper habitat into multiple burn units, ensuring that fires stay within planned burn areas, maximizing the number of years between fires, and reducing fuel loads (e.g., by haying) in Dakota skipper habitat in units where frequent or intense fire is not necessary.
+These include the division of occupied Dakota skipper habitat into as many burn units as is practicable, ensuring that fires do not escape from burn units, maximizing the number of years between fires, and reducing fuel loads (e.g., by haying or grazing) in Dakota skipper habitat in units where frequent or intense fire is not necessary.

-• Be aware that other species of butterflies that rely on native prairie (e.g., Iowa skipper, Atrytone arogos iowa, Poweshiek skipperling, Oarisma poweshiek) are still be vulnerable to high fire mortality even during early spring fires because these species’ diapausing (dormant) larvae are present above the ground surface (e.g., in the foliage).
-Moreover, subsurface temperatures may reach lethal levels where fuel loads are especially high (see below) removing any mitigating effect of burning early in the spring.
+• Be sure to consider any other rare, prairie-dependent species present on sites when designing burn plans.
+Other species of butterflies that rely on native prairie and are of significant conservation concern (e.g., Iowa skipper, Atrytone arogos iowa) may still be vulnerable to high fire mortality even during early spring fires because these species’ diapausing (dormant) larvae are present above the ground surface (e.g., in the foliage).
+Moreover, subsurface temperatures may reach lethal levels where fuel loads are especially high (see below) reducing any mitigating effect of burning early in the spring.

 • If you plan to change the configuration of burn units or make other changes to your prescribed fire plan, review the location and timing of recent burns to understand the potential effects of these previous fires on the current abundance and distribution of Dakota skippers on the management area.